MirisWisdom/HCE/spv3/legacy/shaders/master/doc/stack-sort.md

 # Render Stack Sorting

-The table below outlines the external shader effects' orders on the stack and whether they are configurable by the user or not.
+The table below outlines the post-processing effects' orders on the stack and whether they are configurable by the user or not.
 As such, any shader effects which are NOT (✗) configurable should NOT be handled by SPV3.Shaders at all!

 | Order | Shader Effect  | Configurable |